Embedding calculus and Vassiliev spectral sequence: Proof of the results in Introduction and miscellaneous topics

-\begin{proof}[Proof of Corollary \ref{Cinvariants} (1)] The natural inclusion from the cosimplicial model of $\bar K_3$ to that of $K_3$ induces a map between spectral sequences ${}^SE_r\to \bar E_r$.
+\begin{proof}[Proof of Corollary \ref{Cinvariants}] The natural inclusion from the cosimplicial model of $\bar K_3$ to that of $K_3$ induces a map between spectral sequences ${}^SE_r\to \bar E_r$.
 In \cite{turchin}, this map is proved to be a monomorphism at the $E_2$-page.
-We see that all the differentials coming into the part of total degree 1 and complexity $\leq 3$ are zero by the rational collapse and Turchin's computer calculation, see the table for the homology of $CTD_0^{odd}$ in \cite{turchin}.
-The part of complexity $k$ is $^SE_2^{*,2k}$ and the differential $d_{1+2(p-1)}$ decreases the degree on the right hand side by $2(p-1)$ So a sufficient condition for $E^{-2k,2k}_2$ to be stationary after $E_2$ is $2k-2(p-1)\leq 6$.
-This implies $k\leq p+2$. \end{proof} We shall compare Corollary \ref{Cinvariants} (1) with a result of Boavida de Brito-Horel.
+The part of total degree 1 and complexity $\leq 2$ is zero.
+The part of complexity $k$ is $^SE_2^{*,2k}$ and the differential $d_{1+2(p-1)}$ decreases the degree on the right-hand side by $2(p-1)$.
+Therefore, a sufficient condition for $E^{-2k,2k}_2$ to be stationary after $E_2$ is $2k-2(p-1)\leq 4$.
+This implies $k\leq p+1$. \end{proof} We shall compare Corollary \ref{Cinvariants} with a result of Boavida de Brito-Horel.
 For $f,g\in \pi_0(K_3)$, write $f\sim_n g$ if the values of any type $n$ invariants at $f$ and $g$ coincide.
 The relation $\sim_n$ is an equivalence relation, and the set $\KKK_n=\pi_0(K_3)/\sim_n$ is a finitely generated abelian group under the connected sum (see \cite{gusarov}).
 A monoid map from $\pi_0(K_3)$ to an abelian group $A$ which factors through $\KKK_n$ is called an {\em additive (finite) type $n$ invariant}.
 Boavida de Brito-Horel \cite{BH} proved that $\KKK_n\otimes \ZZ_{(p)}$ is isomorphic to the space of indecomposable Feynman diagrams $\oplus_{s\leq n}\mathcal{A}^I_s$, a combinatorial object similar to the weight system if $n\leq p+1$.
 While the additive finite type invariants are included in the (not-neccesarily additive) finite type invariants, the corollary does not imply the result of Boavida de Brito-Horel (and vice versa).
 One reason for this is that $\KKK_n$ may have higher order torsions.
 (Any torsion of $\KKK_n$ is not known at present.)
-The other is that the relation between the additive and non-additive invariants is not enough clear for coefficients other than $\QQ$.
-The range of $n, p$ in the corollary is finer than that of Boavida de Brito-Horel only by one.
-This is because a computation of degree one part of the homotopy Goodwillie-Weiss spectral sequence is not known. \\ A result similar to Corollary \ref{Cinvariants} (2) for the additive ones is given in \cite{kosanovic}.
+The other is that the relation between the additive and non-additive invariants is not enough clear for coefficients other than $\QQ$. \\